Prizren, Kosova / Kosovo - Things to Do in Prizren

 Insider Tips

-Visit during DokuFest in August to experience Prizren at its most vibrant, but book accommodation well in advance as the city fills up with international visitors
+Visit during DokuFest in August for a unique cultural experience, but book accommodation well in advance as the city fills up with international visitors

 Explore Activities in Prizren